merkle3/merkle-sdk-go/README.md

 }
 ```

-### Transaction tracing

-Know exactly when and where a transaction was broadcasted.
-[Learn more](https://docs.merkle.io/transaction-network/tracing)
+## Simulations

+### Simulate a bundle of transactions

+The simulation API allows you to simulate a bundle of transactions on Ethereum, BSC and Polygon.
+[Learn more](https://docs.merkle.io/simulations/what-are-simulations)

 ```golang
 package main